strohs/springboot-blogen-vuejs/README.md

 Special thanks to [jonashackt](https://github.com/jonashackt/spring-boot-vuejs) for showing how to integrate Vue.js with Spring Boot.

+### Prerequisites
+* at least Java 8 (haven't tested with versions of java greater than 8)
+* a working [Node.js](https://nodejs.org/) installation (I used version 8.11.3 LTS)
+* Apache maven OR you can use the included maven wrapper:
+    * 'mvnw.cmd' if you are running on windows
+    * 'mvnw' if you are running on a *nix operating system

 ### Installation and Running
 * mvn clean install
 * mvn --projects backend spring-boot:run